brainglobe/brainglobe.github.io/docs/source/developers/new_releases.md

 ## Workflow for publishing new releases

 BrainGlobe repositories hosted on GitHub each possess a `test_and_deploy.yaml` workflow.
-The basic functionality of these workflows use the [neuroinformatics-unit](https://github.com/neuroinformatics-unit/actions) actions to;
+The basic functionality of these workflows use the [neuroinformatics-unit](https://github.com/neuroinformatics-unit/actions) actions to:

 1. Lint the source code
 1. Check the package manifest